Bajo Cinca/Baix Cinca: Geography

 The Bajo / Baix Cinca limits to the east with the Autonomous Community of Catalonia, to the north with the Region of Cinca Medio and La Litera, to the west with the Monegros and to the south with the Bajo Aragón.

 The region sits on the final stretch of the Cinca River, in the center of the Middle Ebro Depression, between the Zaragoza, Huesca and Lleida.
 The Cinca River, historical and cultural axis, divides the comarca asymmetrically and brings together almost all the villages, except Candasnos.

 Its geography is characterized by the contrast of the fertile banks of the Ebro, Cinca and Segre and the arid land that extends outside the valleys.
 In recent years, irrigation has also been developed in rainfed areas, so that the landscape has been slightly modified to adapt it to agricultural needs.

 Its relief has been the result of thousands of years of work in the Cinca River that, with the evolution of the years, was excavating its channel forming large and uneven terraces on both banks of its channel, which historically have been converted into fertile orchards.

-The landscape is a true natural heritage that the people of Bajo / Baix Cinca are committed to conserve.
-The impressive contrast between the river banks full of greenery and the arid land of the Monegros offers an unparalleled variety of ecosystems.
+The landscape is a natural heritage that the people of Bajo / Baix Cinca are committed to conserve.
+The contrast between the river banks full of greenery and the arid land of the Monegros offers an unparalleled variety of ecosystems.
 It can be found from fauna and flora with typical characteristics of the steppes and deserts to the enormous ornithological richness that abounds on the banks of the rivers.
 Of special natural importance is the one known as Aiguabarreig ("water mixture" in Catalan) that is formed in the final stretch of the confluence of the Cinca, Segre and Ebro rivers in Mequinenza.